membraneframework/membrane_tutorials/videoroom/videoroom.md

   ```
   What happens here?
 Well, it is just a definition of our custom Phoenix's socket.
 Starting from the top, we are:
   + saying, that this module is a Phoenix.Socket and we want to be able to override Phoenix's socket methods - ```use Phoenix.Socket```
   + declaring our channel - ```channel("room:*", VideoRoomWeb.PeerChannel)``` .
 We are saying, that all messages pointing to ```"room:*"``` topic should be directed to VideoRoomWeb.PeerChannel module (no worries, we will declare this module later).
-Notice the use of a wildcard sign ```*``` in the definition - effectively speaking, we will be heading all requests whose topic start with ```"room:"``` to the beforementioned channel - that is, both the message with "room: WhereTheHellAmI" topic and "room: WhatANiceCosyRoom" topic will be directed to VideoRoomWeb.PeerChannel (what's more, we will be able to recover the part of the message hidden by a wildcard sign so that we will be able to distinguish between room names!)
+Notice the use of a wildcard sign ```*``` in the definition - effectively speaking, we will be heading all requests whose topic start with ```"room:"``` to the aforementioned channel - that is, both the message with "room: WhereTheHellAmI" topic and "room: WhatANiceCosyRoom" topic will be directed to VideoRoomWeb.PeerChannel (what's more, we will be able to recover the part of the message hidden by a wildcard sign so that we will be able to distinguish between room names!)
   + implementing ```connect(params, socket, connect_info)``` callback
   + implementing ```id(socket)``` callback
   Both the callbacks are brought to us by Phoenix.Socket module.
 Since we do not need any advanced logic there, our implementation is really simple (just to match the desired callback interface).